 – Choice Hotels International, Inc. (NYSE:CHH), the second-largest global franchiser of economy and mid-scale hotels with 12 brands, marketed by its slogan “Bada Book, Bada Boom.”

 Bargain hunters might take special interest in 2U, Inc., after the stock plunged $9.86 to $53.42, or a drop of 15.48 percent, on Nov.
-6, following its third-quarter earnings report after its management’s fourth-quarter guidance fell short of expectations.
+6, following its 2018 third-quarter earnings report when its management’s fourth-quarter guidance fell short of expectations.
 The stock dove even though 2U, Inc., beat consensus Wall Street third-quarter estimates for the company.

 2U, Inc.’s stock has tanked 45 percent from its May highs as it continues large-scale investments to ramp up its business.
 The company is among a number of growth stocks whose price-to-earnings (P/E) valuations and share prices have pulled back during the recent market sell-off.
 The stock still has fairly lofty price targets set on it by analysts who track it.